Lab members

 Undergraduate student

-Paulina is an undergraduate at the university studying biology and marine science, with a strong interest in marine biology and conservation science.
-She is interested in getting more involved in the field through diverse research and fieldwork experiences.
-She also aspire to integrate community outreach into my work to inspire others to care for the ocean as she does.
-Paulina involvements in the Bioscales Lab include assisting with projects focused on Floridian and archipelago biodiversity.
+Paulina is an undergraduate student studying biology and marine science, with a strong interest in marine biology and conservation.
+She is eager to expand her experience through diverse research and fieldwork opportunities.
+She also aspires to integrate community outreach into her work to inspire others to care for the ocean.
+In the BioScales Lab, Paulina contributes to projects focused on Floridian and archipelago biodiversity.

 Olivia Pitman